xenia-canary/game-patches/.github/README.md

     ```

 If you see `[Patches Applied]` in the title bar then the patch(es) applied successfully.

+***Don't change the hash of existing patches.
+If your version of the game is different then the patch(es) need to be ported to that version.***

 #### Notes about aspect ratio patches
 * [**`present_letterbox` must be changed from `true` to `false`!**](https://github.com/xenia-canary/xenia-canary/wiki/Options#black-bars-letterboxingpillarboxing)